blankdvth/DiscordEmbedSite/README.md

     - By default, this will be a small image in the top-right corner of the embed.
 You can check the "Large Image" box to make it a large image at the bottom of the embed.
   - **Video** - The direct URL of the video to use, this means it must go directly to the video.
 Only videos of type MP4, WebM, or MOV are supported.
     - You can also optionally enter a thumbnail image URL to use for the video.
 This will replace the default video thumbnail (which is usually the first frame of the video).
+    - The description of the embed is not shown when a video is used.
 - **Redirect URL** - The URL to redirect to if the embed website URL is clicked.
 A redirect warning will be displayed.

 ### Programmatically